 Disaster Recovery Strategy

 Kafka provides data mirroring between clusters and replication of topics.
-Therefore, it’s important to consider the time it takes for replicas to be rebuilt and the disaster recovery strategy that’s in place when a cluster or zone fails.
+So, it’s essential to consider the time it takes to rebuild replicas and the disaster recovery strategy that’s in place when a cluster or zone fails.

-The in-built security features in Kafka include encryption using SSL between brokers, access controls for operations, and authentication.
-Be that as it may, it’s equally important to consider the level of protection of the data in the disk’s file systems.
-If it’s not adequately protected, dubious users can have access to manipulate the data.
+Kafka’s in-built security features include encryption using SSL between brokers, access controls for operations and authentication.
+It’s equally important to consider the data’s level of security in the disk’s file systems.
+If the data is not adequately protected, bad actors can gain access to manipulate it.